-But after spending the last 80 or so years getting away from Vegas' roots, the city has made being country cool again thanks to the sprouting of several country barbeque joints.
-That meant there couldn't have been a better time to revive an old Vegas favorite in Gilley's Saloon, Dance Hall and Bar-B-Q.
+But after spending the last 80 or so years getting away from Vegas' roots, the city has made being country cool again thanks to the sprouting of several country clubs -- like Gilley's Saloon, Dance Hall and Bar-B-Q.

 And for those looking to take the country lifestyle one step further, you can try your luck at riding the mechanical bull.
 The bull is operated by a longtime professional mechanical bull operator (we didn't know there was such a profession) and has an inflatable ring around it for your safety and a waiver for you to sign for Gilley's safety.

 Much of the music played at Gilley's is, of course, country with a bit of rock mixed in, but some Top 40 is played sometimes depending on the crowd.
 So that means you should probably brush up on your two-step.
-But if you don't know how to line dance, come a little early on Wednesday, Thursday or Sunday and get lessons from a professional instructor.
+But if you don't know how to line dance, come a little early (around 7 p.m.) on most nights and take part in the free lessons from a professional instructor.

 Live bands play every Friday and Saturday night as well.